cbreider/tf_unet_tvflow_transfer_brats2015/README.md

 * --cuda_device [NR]: Use a specific cuda device )(optional)
 * --save_pngs: save predictions also as PNG images
 * --take_fold_nr [NR]: use the test split from a given fold. *fold[NR],json*
+* --use_brats_test_set: Do inference on the BRATS test set  instead of test split of the training set.

 ## Provide Data
 The Brats dataset should be provided as follows: